rvcas/edi/README.md

 ## BEAM
 To much to explain in a little readme to I took some screenshots of the observer app that ships with erlang.
+This app looks much pretty on OSX but I was running linux at the time of the screenshot so the interface is only ok.

 This is the application tree: